 - Start your own business.
 By becoming an (online) entrepreneur and being your own boss, you can gain full control over when and where you do your work.

-It’s a bit of a stereotype that all nomads are programmers or online marketers, though it’s still true that many of them are.
-If you have good coding skills or digital marketing skills, it may be easier for you to become nomadic.
+It’s a bit of a stereotype that all nomads are programmers or online marketers, though it’s still true that many of them are — and having coding or digital marketing skills will make it much easier to go remote.

-You can even think a little more outside of the box…
+You have even think a little bit outside of the box.

 As the digital nomad scene grows and evolves, I’m often surprised by the interesting ways in which people make a living online.

 I mean, would you have guessed that you can be a traveling architect?
 Well, I met one.
-She travels to places like Bali and Tulum, designing buildings that will be built in totally different countries from where she’s working.
+She travels to places like Bali and Tulum, designing buildings that will be built in completely different countries from where she’s drawing up the blueprints.

-And if you thought you could never be a fitness coach online… well, turns out you can.
-Recently, I learned of a nomad who trains athletes for Ironman triathlons over video chat — and yeah, I was as surprised to hear about this as you are.
+If you thought you could never be a fitness coach online… well, turns out you can.
+Recently, I learned of a nomad who trains athletes for Ironman triathlons over video chat — and yes, I was as surprised to hear about this as you are.

 I’ve met nomads who sell t-shirts online, provide psychotherapy to expats, teach English to kids in China over Skype, or teach dancing on YouTube.

-I do feel the field of travel blogging may be a bit saturated these days, but there are thousands of topics you could be blogging about — some of which can be very lucrative.
+I myself became fully location independent by starting a travel blog.
+Although the topic of travel is a bit saturated these days, there are thousands of topics you could blog about that can be monetized.

-If you want to stand out as a blogger, then having an interesting niche can help you a lot.
-A while ago, I bumped into a couple who travel the world while embroidering scenes from their travels, which seemed like a really fun angle to me.
+Having an interesting niche can help you a lot.
+A while ago, I bumped into a couple who travel the world while embroidering scenes from their travels.
 They make money selling their embroidery and instructional products via Instagram.
+Pretty cool!

-I’m sharing these examples simply to show that digital nomads can start from wildly different places.
-Think about the skills you have and the skills you could develop — and remember there are a million ways to skin a banana.
+I’m just sharing these examples simply to show that digital nomads can start from wildly different places.
+One thing I’ve learned after meeting thousands of digital nomads is that none of their paths are exactly the same.
+So think about the skills you have and the skills you could develop — and remember there are a million ways to skin a banana.